pja35/SXP/docs/wiki/Private_Contract_Signatures.md

 Some Cryptography
 -----------------

+The following must be understood first.
+In particular, the description of PCS we give uses the notations introduced there.

-Outline of [ElGamal encryption and Schnorr signatures](/wiki/ElGamalSchnorr "wikilink"), which are encryption and signature schemes.
+Outline of [ElGamal encryption](/wiki/ElGamalSchnorr "wikilink"), which are encryption and signature schemes.

 Outline of [Sigma protocols](/wiki/SigmaProtocols "wikilink"), which are composable, interactive zero-knowledge proof schemes.